yasharpm/Office/README.md

 - After a `TaskGroup` is performed, the memory for the tasks will be released.
 So there is no limit on the number of `TaskGroup`s you send to the operation to be run.

 ### Task Group
+A `TaskGroup` holds one or more tasks to be executed in parallel or one after another.
+You can get a `TaskGroup` instance by calling either of the `OperationBuilder.singleTask()` or `OperationBuilder.sequentialTasks()` or `OperationBuilder.parallelTasks()` methods.
+These methods are about taking a set of `Runnable`s to run and the section to run them in and the priority to run them with.

+There is a special constructor for `TaskGroup` in `OperationBuilder` that received an `Object` to be the "runnerObject" and one or more `String`(s) to be the "runnerMethod"(s).
+The task will berun using reflection by calling `runnerObject.runnerMethod()`.
+It is useful when you have the methods defined in your object and saves you from creating a `Runnable` for every task.

+- Having a task group is actually redundant because `DependencyOperation`'s rules can provide the same functionality.
+But it allows for more flexibility in writing code.
+In most cases you will only need to call `OperationBuilder.singleTask()` methods.
+- `TaskGroup` creates instances of `TaskDescriptor` inside of it.
+If you want the tasks inside a `TaskGroup` to be run on various sections you can create `TaskDescriptor`s directly by calling `OperationBuilder.newTasks()` methods.
+- Both `TaskGroup` and `TaskDescriptor` classes are public and can be subclassd or created directly too.
+- `DependencyOperation` uses `Object.equals()` methods to determine whether it has performed a task or not.
+For your special customizations you can subclass a `TaskGroup` and override the "equals" methods.
+Have in mind that `TaskDescriptor`s inside the `TaskGroup` will be set to `null` afther the `TaskGroup` has finished running.

+## Notes
+Both `AsyncOperation` and `DependencyOperation` are subclassed from `Operation`.
+Learning `Operation` class itself in unneccessary.
+It is only worth mentioning that calling `cancelAllTasks()` on `Operation` subclasses will stop everything.
+Except the tasks that are already being run.
+Tasks under execution will never be interrupted in Office.

+Office is inspired by how things work in an actual office that has multiple sections with different purposes and each section has multiple employees that when requested to perform a task, will perform certain actions.
+Hence the name is "Office".